wooseoklee4/AP-BSN/README.md

 ### Update log

 - (22.04.15) fixed a bug of single image test without dataset, and update test code for entire image folder.
+- (22.05.13) upload result images of the SIDD validation/benchmark dataset.